Also known as: back lever tuck, tucked back lever, ring back lever, tuck back lever, backlever tuck

 What is Back Lever Tuck Advanced?

-The Back Lever Tuck Advanced is a ring-based holding skill where you tuck your knees and raise hips into a horizontal inverted position.
-It primarily targets the shoulders, back and glutes and is a medium-difficulty pull movement requiring scapular protraction and strong core tension.
+Back Lever Tuck Advanced is a medium-difficulty ring skill where you tuck the knees and extend hips to a 90° back-lever position.
+It primarily targets the shoulders, upper back and glutes while demanding strong scapular control and core tension.

 How to Do Back Lever Tuck Advanced